wisniewskikr/chrisblog-it/java-springboot-communication/springboot-communication-webclient-ssl/README.md

 * **WebClient**: synchronous and asynchronous communication
 * **OpenFeing**: related to Spring Cloud

 In this example - blocked WebClient - text is displayed only when communication with Text service is finished.
+Communication is secured by SSL.
 The application displays message "Hello World" and "port" numbers of "Text" and "Display" services in JSON format in a browser.
 Service "Text" provides text which should be displayed.
 Service "Display" connects with service "Text" and takes from it text and port and then display it in a browser.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.